beechwoods-software/zephyr-cyw43-driver/README.md

 # cyw43-driver module for the Zephyr OS

-This is an integration of the cyw43-driver code for use with the Zephyr OS and its native IP stack.
+This is an integration of the georgerobotics cyw43-driver code for use with the Zephyr OS and its native IP stack.
 It currently only contains board support for Raspberry Pi Pico hardware, but can easily be extended to others.

 ## Building a sample Zephyr image
 ### Set up Zephyr development environment